DonElJakubo/DonElJakubo/README.md

 - 👋 Hi, I’m @DonElJakubo
-- 👀 I’m interested in programing (Java, PHP, Azure) and databases
+- 👀 I’m interested in programing (C++, SQL, Java, PHP, Azure) and databases
 - 🌱 I’m currently learning in Lowersilesia College in Wroclaw
 - 💞️ I’m looking to collaborate on databases / backend / frontend / fullstack
 - 📫 How to reach me on linkedin: www.linkedin.com/in/komorekjakub